open-contracting/standard-maintenance-scripts/README.md

   * JSON (readable by Python)
 * Various checks against OCDS schema, extensions, etc.

+To run the tests locally, run the setup commands above, change into a repository's folder, then:

+    flake8 --max-line-length 119
+    py.test -rs path/to/standard-maintenance-scripts/tests/test_json.py

 To create a pull request to set up a new repository, enable the repository on [travis-ci.org](https://travis-ci.org), then:

     git checkout -b travis